aniarya82/vancouver-freelancers/README.md

 Just a fun idea to have a map app that shows some good freelancer workspaces in Vancouver.

-Built on React, Gatsby, Emotion, and React Leaflet.
-Hosting with Surge.
+Built on react, gatsby, emotion, and react-leaflet.
+Hosting with surge.
+Pulling extra data fromthe Foursquare API using axios.

 [View the demo](https://feeble-eggnog.surge.sh/)

+The suggestion form is unoptimized and more of a placeholder.

 ## todo